 Welcome to Year 7 at Armidale High School!

 At Armidale High School we provide ongoing support for all of our students from Year 7 through to Year 12.
 Each year group has a Year Advisor who follows the cohort through from transition to HSC.
-The 2017 Advisor for the Year 7 group is Mr Tobie White.
+The 2018 Advisor for the Year 7 group is Mrs Raelene Dyall.

-Towards the end of Term 1, Year 7 will be undertaking an excursion to Coffs Harbour.
-Students will be camping and taking part in a number of outdoor activities including beach activities, swimming, bushwalking, land a variety of excellent learning and teamwork opportunities.
-Closer to the time more information will be provided both to students and to parents and information and permission notes will be sent home regarding the excursion.
+Towards the end of Term 1, Year 7 will be undertaking an excursion to South West Rocks (Trial Bay).
+Students will be camping and taking part in a number of outdoor activities including beach activities, swimming, bushwalking, and a variety of excellent learning and teamwork opportunities.
+Closer to the time more information will be provided both to students and to parents and permission notes will be sent home regarding the excursion.
+Year 10 Peer Leaders will be participating in many activities with the Year 7's throughout the year including the excursion.

 Looking forward to an exciting year of learning and new opportunities and friendships!